bowman2001/perplexdoc/content/doc/site/authors/index.md

 You add your name as the `title` and a short description of your role or profession to the parameter `description`.

-The author page needs two images:
+The author page expects two images:
-A quadratic `portrait` or avatar with a side length of at least {${{< width/column 1 >}}}.
-This image appears in all your postings and cards referencing them.
+**1.** A quadratic `portrait` or avatar with a side length of at least {${{< width/column 1 >}}}.
+This image is cropped to fit into a circle and you may need to add some padding to the original.
+This portrait appears in all your postings and cards referencing them.
-A `featured` image as usual.
+**2.** A `featured` image as usual.

-You have the option to add links to other sites or services which are symbolized by icons.
-The section `follow_icons` is meant for social networks with the option to follow your postings.
-The section `contact_icons` is meant for services that allow to reach you directly.
+You can add links to other sites or services that are symbolized by icons in a similar way as for the [main social menu][mainsocial].

+The section `follow_icons` is meant for social networks, and the section `contact_icons`` for services that reach you personally.

 Every list entry starts with a dash and expects three parameters: